Frame-Induced Group Polarization in Small Discussion Networks: Theory

-A straightforward way of extending the RPM model to larger networks is to define the rhetorically-proximate majority as the set of nodes comprising the majority that spans the minimum range over the rhetorical issue.
-The final policy is then given by the weighted average policy within this set; each node's policy is weighted by the sum of its outgoing communication weights to the other nodes in the set divided by the sum of all the communication weights among set members.
+Simulations show the ability of the RPM model to predict the hypothesized behaviors for disagreement level, reference point shifting, and network structure in the presence of variation in the intermediate policy $x_2$.\endnote{See online Appendix~A.2} A straightforward way of extending the RPM model to larger networks is to define the rhetorically-proximate majority as the set of nodes comprising the majority that spans the minimum range over the rhetorical frame.
+The final consensus policy is then given by the weighted average policy within this set; each node's policy is weighted by the sum of its outgoing communication weights to the other nodes in the set divided by the sum of all the communication weights among set members.